biohead/AboveBracknell/README.md

  * It displays the flight name if available, or the reported ICAO code.
  * It displays altitude, ground speed and heading information of the airplane at it's closest point to the bot.
  * It displays the airline name and the aircraft manufacturer and type.
+ * It displays thhe flight Departure and Arrival stations using [Josh Douch's ICAO hex lookup APIs](https://api.joshdouch.me).
+ * It adds conditional hashtags for aircraft departing or arriving locally at LHR.

 The Raspberry Pi must already be running ADS-B decoding software.
 Many prebuilt images of these exist.